 - Ultrasound Testing

-Using ultrasound technology, your technician will take the measurements of the tank in 12 different angles.
+Using ultrasound technology, your technician will take the measurements of the tank from 12 different angles.
 The tank is negative of leaks if all the readings are 0.10 inches or more.
 Other tanks may have results between 0.105 to 0.185 inches which is enough to conclude that they are free of leaks.

 The presence of water in your oil tank is a big threat.
 Even a little amount of water can severely damage the tank and may lead to corrosion.
 A sludge or rust in the cartridge is a sign of water in the tank.
 Contact your trusted service provider for immediate solutions.